The stable uniqueness theorem for equivariant Kasparov theory: Criteria for asymptotic unitary equivalence

 \begin{lemma} Let $B$ be a $\sigma$-unital \cstar-algebra with an action $\beta: G\curvearrowright B$.
 Let $D\subseteq\CM(B)$ be a separable \cstar-subalgebra.
 Let $U: [0,\infty)\to\CU(\CM^\beta(B))$ be a norm-continuous path of unitaries with $U_0=\eins$ and $[U_t,D]\subseteq B$ for all $t\geq 0$.
 Then there exists a norm-continuous path of unitaries $v: [0,\infty)\to\CU(\eins+B)$ with $v_0=\eins$ such that

 for all $b\in B$ and $d\in D$, and

 for every compact set $K\subseteq G$. \end{lemma} \begin{proof} Since $B$ is $\sigma$-unital, it has a strictly positive element $h\in B$, which we fix for the rest of the proof.
 The first of the above limit properties holds if it holds for $h$ in place of $b$.
-By using the fact that $U$ is uniformly continuous on bounded intervals, we are able to find an increasing sequence $0=t_0<t_1<t_2<\dots$ of real numbers with $t_n\to\infty$ such that
+Using that $D$ is separable, we choose a compact subset $\CG\subset D$ of contractions whose linear span is dense in $D$.
+The second of the above limit properties holds if it holds for $d\in\CG$.